vsanthanam/JBird/README.md

 ]
 ```

-Then, add the dependency to your target:
+Then, add the `JBird` dependency to your target or targets of choice:

 ```swift
 .target(